WHMCS SEO: Ways to Improve your Site Ranking in 2020

 Any attempt to open the article from made-up URLs, results in a permanent redirect to original link.
 Click on links to try:

-When someone tries to exploit categories, he'll be redirected to the root of documentation like follows /docs/aaa/47/summer-promo.
+Exploiting categories results in a redirect to the root of documentation like follows /docs/aaa/47/summer-promo.

 That's how friendly URLs should be implemented.
 You can't just focus on having a nice URL while you're killing your SEO with duplicate content.

 To index multilingual versions of your site you have to use different URLs for each language version of a page.
-Let us take our site as example that is entirely based on WHMCS.
+Let us take our site as example that is based on WHMCS.
 Below you can see how we deliver multilangual versions of pages.